vanessamarely/movies-app/README.md

-# MoviesApp
+# 🎥 MoviesApp 🎥

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+This is a MovieApp project and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1. 👍

-## Development server
+## 📋 First steps 📋

+* 📥 Download this project and install dependencies:
+✅ `npm install`

+* 🕹️ To run dev project
+✅ Please run `ng serve` on console
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+✅ Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+[optional] run on console `ng serve --o` to automatically open the project in a browser.

+* 🕹️ To run unit tests
+✅ Please run on console `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+# 🧾 Aditional Information 🧾

+## end-to-end tests
+Please run on console `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Code scaffolding